azcpavel/Responsive-Filterable-jQuery-Portfolio-Gallery-Plugin-Elastic-Grid_edited/README.md

 enable navigation
 added after onclick options

-Just use elastic_grid_edited.js & load with this function
+Just use elastic_grid_edited.js or elastic_grid_edited.min.js & load with this function

-No need to add jquery.hoverdir.js and jquery.elastislide.js if you use elastic_grid_edited.min.js

 Note: try to keep your thumb img height to 100px